 With JLS Middle School just blocks away via Cowper Street, schoolchildren meet to bicycle to class together each morning and return together each afternoon, Edwards said.
 Parents organize carpools and bicycle pools, and neighborhood kids organize parties.
 A neighborhood newsletter, written by some industrious young residents, may be in the works.

-But it doesn't take a block party or parade to draw residents out of their homes and into the company of their neighbors, six-year resident Jennifer Donat said.
+But it doesn't take a block party or parade to draw residents out of their homes and into the company of their neighbors, said Jennifer Donat, a resident since 2004.
 Older residents walk their dogs along the sidewalk and remember to say hello to her children, now in high school and elementary school.
 Pick-up games of Frisbee, football and basketball draw younger residents together, and Donat enjoys joining other parents supervising roaming children.

 "If I see someone out the window, I run out to say hello," she said.